Kia Sportage Vs. Hyundai Tucson: Price, Specs, And Tech

 Hyundai Tucson vs. Kia Sportage at a Glance

-• The Tucson and Sportage boast spacious interiors for small SUVs, though the Sportage has more standard cargo room.
+- Tucson and Sportage vehicles boast spacious interiors for small SUVs, though the Sportage has a bit more standard cargo room.

-When scouting for an agile SUV designed for family adventures, there are good reasons to compare Kia Sportage vs. Hyundai Tucson crossovers.
-These two expressive models are similarly sized, granting passengers over 41 inches of legroom in the front and back rows.
-They also produce similar power.
+When scouting for an agile two-row SUV designed for family or solo adventures, a Kia Sportage vs. Hyundai Tucson crossover comparison is an excellent place to start.
+These expressive automobiles are similarly sized, granting passengers over 41 inches of legroom in the front and back rows.
+They also produce identical power from their 2.5-liter engines.
 However, there are some key areas where the Kia Sportage pulls ahead.

-We at Gunther Motor Company want you to have all the facts you need to decide on your next ride.
-Our Kia Sportage versus Hyundai Tucson guide will give you the specs, and then you can come to our location to explore the Sportage in person.
+We at Gunther Kia Motor Company want you to have all the facts you need to decide on your next ride.
+Our Kia Sportage versus Hyundai Tucson guide aims to do just that, giving you the specs and appointments of each sport-ute so you can make an informed decision.
+Read on to learn more.

-Let's start with a glance at the cabin of these vehicles.
-When you climb into a Sportage or a Tucson, you'll relax with 41.4 inches of front-row legroom and 41.3 inches of rear legroom.
-You'll also have access to a cavernous amount of storage space, though this metric leans in favor of the Sportage.
-The Kia model offers class-leading cargo room.5
+Let's start with a look inside the cabins of these vehicles.
+When you climb into a Sportage or Tucson, you'll be able to relax with 41.1 inches of front-row legroom or 41.3 inches in the rear.
+You'll also have access to an accommodating amount of storage space, though this metric favors the Sportage – in fact, the Kia model offers class-leading cargo room with the back seats upright.3

-Technology specs are varied, but the Sportage has an edge.
-The Kia Sportage offers seven trims, letting you match features to your budget much easier than the five trims of the Tucson.
-For example, the Kia SUV comes standard with a 12.2-inch instrument gauge, while the Hyundai option has a 4.2-inch one and needs to climb two trims to access a 12.3-inch digital option.
-Heated seats are available on the base trim of the Sportage, while drivers of a Hyundai Tucson require purchasing its second trim, the SEL, for heated front seats.
+The Kia Sportage offers six trims, letting you match available appointments to your budget with a bit more finesse than the five-trim Tucson lineup.
+While technology and comfort specs vary, we think the Sportage has an edge.
+For example, the Kia SUV comes standard with a 12.3-inch digital instrument gauge, while the Hyundai automobile has a 4.2-inch cluster – you'll have to climb two trim levels to access a 12.3-inch digital instrumentation display.
+Heated front-row seats are available on the base trim of the Sportage, while drivers of a Hyundai Tucson need to purchase the second-tier SEL model to get front-seat heating.

 Speaking of seat comfort, enjoy an available 10-way power-adjustable driver's seat in a Sportage.
 The Tucson maxes out at eight-way seat adjustments.
-You can save how you like your seat positioned with driver's seat memory in four out of seven Sportage trims, or you can purchase the most expensive Tucson trim to access the same system.
-The Sportage gets access to a panoramic sunroof starting on its second trim – the EX.
-This is a feature that is standard on the final Limited trim of the Tucson.
+You can save how you like your seat positioned with driver's seat memory as a standard function in three out of six Sportage trims, with a fourth model offering it as an optional upgrade.
+Alternatively, you can purchase the most expensive Tucson variant to access the same system.
+The Sportage gets a panoramic sunroof as standard on the fourth-tier, but you can add one to the second or third trims in the lineup.
+As with the seat memory settings, you have to climb to the range-topping Tucson to get a panoramic sunroof.

-Given these disparities, we find the Kia Sportage cabin more welcoming.
+Given these disparities, we find the Kia Sportage cabin far more welcoming.

 Explore Hyundai Tucson vs. Kia Sportage Performance Specs

-Just like how their dimensions are similar, the Tucson and Sportage utilize engines with the same displacement and power.
-A 2.0-liter I-4 provides 187 horsepower and 178 pound-feet of torque in both scenarios.
-That power is also sent through an eight-speed automatic transmission.
+Just as their dimensions are similar, the Tucson and Sportage use engines with the same displacement and power.
+A 2.5-liter I-4 provides 187 horsepower and 178 pound-feet of torque in both scenarios.
+That power is also sent through an eight-speed automatic transmission in either SUV.

-While both the Sportage and Tucson boast the same 28 MPG (Combined),1,2 there is one thing that differentiates the performance of these two engines: towing capacity.
-The Sportage can haul 500 more pounds than the Tucson.3,4 If you want to safely pull a small utility trailer or a light teardrop trailer, that extra potency is valuable.
+While both the Sportage and Tucson boast the same maximum of 28 MPG (Combined),1,2 there is one thing that differentiates the performance of these two engines: towing capacity.
+The Tucson can haul 250 more pounds than the Sportage.4,5 In the grand scheme of things, that's not a huge towing difference, but it could come in handy while pulling a small utility trailer or a light teardrop trailer.

 The MPG mentioned above is with FWD.
-The Sportage and Tuscon have available AWD, which helps with off-roading, as does their up to 8.3 inches of ground clearance.
+The Sportage and Tucson have available AWD, which helps with off-roading, as does their 8.3 inches of maximum ground clearance.

 Kia Sportage vs. Hyundai Tucson Comparison: Safety

 Another segment where the Sportage and Tucson share many qualities is in the realm of safety.
-The NHTSA rated both the Kia Sportage and Hyundai Tucson as five out of five stars in 2024.6, 7
+The NHTSA rated the Kia Sportage as five out of five stars in 2026.6 While they have yet to give the 2026 Tucson a score, the model did earn a five-star rating for the 2025 model year.6

-The Sportage and Tucson have standard assistance technology like Driver Attention Warning and Lane Keeping Assist, as well as available safety tech like Blind-Spot Collision Avoidance, Blind-Spot View Monitors, and 360-Degree Cameras.
-However, the Sportage often has these features on more trims than the Hyundai Tucson.
+Standard driver-assistance technologies like Driver Attention Warning and Lane Keeping Assist can be found in both the Sportage and Tucson, as well as available safety tech like a Blind-Spot View Monitor and 360-Degree Camera.
+However, the Sportage has those aforementioned available systems on its penultimate and range-topping models, whereas you'll only find them with the top-tier Tucson.
 To see more about how the Kia Sportage keeps your family safe compared to other vehicles, review our Gunther vehicle model research.

-See More of the Kia Sportage at Gunther Motor Company
+See More of the Kia Sportage at the Gunther Motor Company's Kia Dealership

-We can also help you understand Hyundai Tucson vs. Mazda CX-5 advantages if you're still interested in learning about other small SUVs.
+We can also help you understand the Hyundai Tucson vs. Mazda CX-5 differences if you're still interested in learning about other small SUVs.
 Begin a discussion about your next vehicle today.

 FAQ About Tucson vs. Sportage SUVs